-The 1st Infantry Division, known as the “Fighting First,” is celebrating its 102nd birthday on June 8.
-Originally commissioned in 1917 to fight in World War I, the unit is the oldest continuously serving division in the U.S. Army.
+Originally commissioned in 1917 to fight in World War I, the 1st Infantry Division - known as the “Fighting First” or the “Big Red One” - is the oldest continuously serving division in the U.S. Army.

 During World War I, the 1st Infantry Division set sail for Europe just six days after its commissioning.
 A few days later, when they landed in St. Nazaire, France, they became the first U.S. combat unit to fight on European soil, earning them the nickname the “Fighting First.”

-The 1st Infantry Division paved the way for many “firsts” throughout history.
-During World War II, the unit was the first to reach England, fight the enemy in North Africa and Sicily, reach beaches of Normandy on D-Day and capture a major German city, Aachen.
+The 1st Infantry Division paved the way for many firsts throughout history.
+During World War II, the Big Red One was the first to reach England, fight the enemy in North Africa and Sicily, reach beaches of Normandy on D-Day and capture a major German city, Aachen.

-In 1965, the unit was the first division called to fight in Vietnam, battling the enemy for five years and carrying out aid programs to those in South Vietnam.
+In 1965, the Big Red One was the first division called to fight in Vietnam, battling the enemy for five years and carrying out aid programs to those in South Vietnam.
 During the Gulf War, as part of the VII Corps, the division was the first to lead the charge into Iraq, eventually cutting off the path of retreat for the Iraq Army along the Kuwait border.

 In 2006, during the Iraq War, the division became one of the first units deployed in support of the Iraq Surge.
-As part of Operation Inherent Resolve, the Department of Defense identified the unit as the first division to deploy to Iraq, supporting the nation’s strategy to destroy ISIL and provide assistance to the Iraqi Security Forces.
+As part of Operation Inherent Resolve, the Department of Defense identified the Big Red One as the first division to deploy to Iraq, supporting the nation’s strategy to destroy ISIL and provide assistance to the Iraqi Security Forces.

-4. Meet Rags, the unit mascot and a war hero
+4. Meet Rags, the Unit Mascot and a K9 War Hero

 In 1918, Pvt.
 James Donovan, a member of the unit found a stray dog on the streets of Paris and named him Rags.
-Rags was immediately adopted by the 1st Infantry Division as a mascot and went with Donovan to the frontlines in World War I.
+Rags was immediately adopted by the 1st Infantry Division as a mascot and went with Donovan to the front lines of World War I.

-The Parisian pup proved to be a major asset for the unit during battle.
+The Parisian pup proved to be a major asset for the Big Red One during battle.
 In addition to carrying messages between advancing infantrymen and their supporting field artillery, Rags was also used as an early warning system for artillery shell fire.
 Because of his acute sense of hearing, Rags was able to detect incoming shells before the soldiers could hear them, saving several lives.
-While on the frontlines, Rags suffered injuries to his right paw, ear, and eye, and was gassed by German shells.
+While on the front lines, Rags suffered injuries to his right paw, ear and eye, and was gassed by German shells.

 Here are the lyrics: